EvanC8/Minesweeper/README.md

 The goal of the game is to reveal all space on the board without touching a mine.
 The number shown on a cell represents the number of mines within a one block radius of that cell.
 With this in mind, a player can deduce where mines are hidden.
 The user can then mark the cell believed to be a mine with a flag.
 With the clock running, it's all about how fast the player can win without falling vicitim to a mine explosion!!

 ### First Move
 The board is represented by a 2D array of cells.
 At this stage, no cells have been assigned to mines.
-When the player first tappes the board, mines are then randomly placed surrounding the area of the tap.
+When the player first taps the board, mines are then randomly placed surrounding the area of the tap.
 Each time a mine is placed, the value of all adjacent cells is incremented.
 Then, `recursion` is used to reveal all empty cells (cells with value of 0) and the bordering cells surrounding the user's tap location in a staggered fasion, providing the user with a starting point.
 The stopwatch starts.

 # Next Steps
 * Add more animation and visual effects for a more interactive and rewarding player experience.